 Have you ever wondered why you are asked to type a reason statement every time you change information or add a source to the FamilySearch (FS) Family Tree?
 Are you a genealogist frustrated with the collaborative aspect of FS Family Tree because others can change your information?
-If yes, read on.
+If so, read on.

 I teach a beginner’s class during Sunday School in my LDS ward with people from all parts of the genealogy world: teens and adults just beginning to use FS Family Tree, hobbyists who have done genealogy for years but are just learning to use FS Family Tree, and those of us leaning towards becoming Accredited or Certified Genealogists.

 In the Sunday School class, we cover all the basics of the FS Family Tree.
 During this last series of classes, I was teaching how to write reason statements and found myself using words such as evidence, analyze, and proof.
 Then I had an epiphany: you’ll know what to write for your reason statement when you apply language from the Genealogical Proof Standard.
 What evidence does this source show?
 How has your analysis led you to this conclusion?
 What proof do you have to make this change?

 Evidence, analysis, and proof.
 How had these words crept into my vocabulary?
 I’ve been studying Mastering Genealogical Proof by Thomas W. Jones.¹ In the book, Dr. Jones explains the Genealogical Proof Standard (GPS) in full and gives the reader sample genealogy reports and questions to answer after studying them.
 I learned a lot by working through the book for my Accreditation study and that learning is changing my approach to family history.
-To read more about my new approach to genealogy research, check out by book, Research Like a Pro: A Genealogist’s Guide.
+To read more about my new approach to genealogy research, check out my book, Research Like a Pro: A Genealogist’s Guide.

 In this post, I’ll give a simple explanation of each aspect of the GPS then share how we can apply it to improve the FS Family Tree.
 Understanding the GPS and the importance of proving our information with simple statements can make all the difference in the quality of work we are doing on the FS Family Tree.